Skip to content

 Conclusion

 Quantitative monitoring and antagonism of neuromuscular blockade is of paramount importance for the safety and efficacy of anaesthetic procedures.
 The recent ASA and ESAIC guidelines have provided further evidence-based recommendations on quantitative monitoring and antagonism, which should be followed in order to ensure patient safety.
+The STIMPOD NMS450X+ is your perfect companion to comply fully with both the ASA and ESAIC guidelines, as it is the only FDA and CE approved handheld device that provides both AMG and EMG within the same device, allowing you to monitor all your patients, in all procedures and patient positions, and in any location.
 Quantitative monitoring should always be used when assessing the level of neuromuscular block, and the correct site and reversal agent chosen in accordance with the class of neuromuscular blocking drug used.
 Furthermore, quantitative monitoring should also be applied when administering antagonist drugs such as Neostigmine or Sugammadex, in order to ensure that optimal levels have been achieved prior to emergence and extubation.
 Following these guidelines will help ensure patient safety and improve the outcome of anaesthetic procedures. #eliminateRNB2025

 References